 I know I’ve harped in these pages before that the gun, holster and belt are all part of a system, and it’s with inside-the-waistband carry that this truth becomes most apparent.

 This is where most of the holsters in my holster box came from, by the way.
-With IWB carry, very small differences in things like holster angle, belt stiffness and where exactly on the belt the holster is carried can make tremendous differences in holsters’ comfort and concealability.
+With IWB carry, very small differences in things like holster angle, belt stiffness and where exactly on the belt the holster is carried can make tremendous differences in holsters’ comfort

 When I first started, I was incredibly aware of the pistol inside the waistband.
 After a year or so of tinkering with different belts and holsters, as well as the cut and waist height of my jeans and where I wore the holster, I’ve wound up with a solution that is practically unnoticeable to me.